framely/community/docs/guide/start-with-clone.md

 You can make modifications, such as changing the response and expression.
 For the change to take effect, make sure you commit and reconnect.

 ### Reset session
-The replies that bot generated for the user input depends on the conversation history.
-Sometime, you need to have a clean start to try something, you can restart your testing session by clicking the "**Reset contexts**" icon.
+The replies that the bot generates for user input depend on the conversation history.
+Sometimes, you need to have a clean start to try something new.
+You can restart the testing session by clicking the "**Reset contexts**" icon located in the upper right corner of the Debug area.

 ### View log
-For coders, you can inspect the detailed log by clicking the "**View log**" icon.
+For coders, you can inspect the detailed log by clicking the "**View log**" icon located in the upper right corner of the Debug area.

 ### Save test case
-You can save test cases by clicking the "**Save test case**" icon, which allow you rerun them in a later stage.
+You can save test cases by clicking the "**Save test case**" icon located in the upper right corner of the Debug area, which allow you rerun them in a later stage.
 For more information about Debug, refer to the [Testing](../reference/platform/testing.md) section.